 Mountains also influence climate.
 High places are colder than surrounding lowlands.
-They get a lot of rain and snow.
-Really high mountains stay cold and the snow never melts.
+Mountains get a lot of rain and snow.
+In fact, if mountains are high enough, they stay cold and the snow never melts.

 On the other hand, mountains can protect people from attack.
 Steep slopes make it hard for tanks or soldiers to move.
 It is no accident that some of the most successful terrorist groups are based in mountainous areas.
 They know that it is hard to attack them there.